craigdrabiktxmq/swirlds-socket/README.md

 1. Install docker
 2. Download the Hashgraph SDK.
 The license doesn't explicitly grant permission to redistribute so the files aren't committed directly in the project.
 3. Clone the repository.
-4. Copy the following from the Hashgraph SDK:
-⋅⋅* Copy swirlds.jar to /hashgraph workspace/hashgraph
-⋅⋅* Copy the data directory to /hashgraph workspace/hashgraph
+4. Copy swirlds.jar and the data directory from the SDK to /hashgraph workspace/hashgraph
 5. Run `docker-compose up` from the command line
 6. Wait for docker to build all of the containers.
 Eventually you'll see a message similar to `jaxrs_1      | [INFO] Started Jetty Server`.
 The application is now up and running.
 6. Open a browser and navigate to http://localhost